 - Use a dry toothbrush or toothpick to remove the worst accumulations around the buttons.

 - Avoid using chemicals if you can.
 Use a damp microfiber cloth or disposable antibacterial wipe to clean the remote’s front, sides, and back.
-Distilled or tap water should work well in most cases – or dilute water and white vinegar solution if you need something a little stronger.
+Distilled or tap water should usually work well – or dilute water and white vinegar solution if you need something stronger.

 Use a dry cloth to remove any excess liquid, and then you can replace the batteries.